• Skip to main content

 red bean paste|chinasichuanfood.com

-The main ingredient - Adzuki beans
+Adzuki beans

 red bean paste|chinasichuanfood.com

-Chinese red bean paste is slightly different from the Japanese version which only requires beans and sweeteners.
+Chinese red bean paste slightly differs from the Japanese version, which requires only beans and sweeteners.
 We also add fat, either pork lard or butter.
-Adding oil to the red bean paste has several advantages including
+Adding oil to the red bean paste has several advantages, including

-1. a better texture- much smoother
+1. better texture- a much smoother texture

-2. enhanced flavors - the flavor of the oil can combine well with sugar and make the red bean paste taste better.
+2. enhanced flavors – and the flavor of the oil can combine well with sugar and make the red bean paste taste better.

-If you want a vegan version, you can use natural vegetable oil as a substitute or use coconut oil.
+If you want a vegan version, you can use natural vegetable oil or coconut oil as a substitute.
 In addition to this difference, we also have different varieties in texture.

 red bean paste|chinasichuanfood.com